mattbierner/sketchy-keylogger/README.md

 * Temple - orange
 * Boss - red

-Sprinting movement draws a line that is twice as thick as normal movement.
+Sprinting draws a line that is twice as thick as normal movement.

 ### Actions
-Actions are plotted individually
+Actions are plotted individually as little dots:

 * Z = Jump - Gray
 * X = Whip - Light brown